mdhusseini/task6_terraform/README.md

 	 - terraform
 	 - aws cli
 	 - ssh
  3. you have aws credentials configured

+## Rationale
+I have chosen to execute the python/go scripts in an app server hosted in ec2.
+Its a simple way to run the programs without complicating the scripts.
+I have chosen to place the python/go scripts in their own repositories and clone it via remote-exec so that the codes are decoupled from the infra scripts.

-## Provisioning the terraform resources
+## Instructions to execute the terraform script
 Please execute the following steps to access the programs

  1. login to your ubuntu machine